Many symptoms of AML are vague and non specific. You may feel as if you have flu.

 The symptoms of AML are often vague and can be caused by other medical conditions.

-The earlier a leukaemia is picked up, the easier it is to treat and the more likely treatment is to be successful.
+The earlier an acute leukaemia is picked up, the easier it is to treat and the more likely treatment is to be successful.
 So go to your GP as soon as possible.